antiparticle25/genomic_data_solutions/README.md

 ### Repository Metadata Database – Overview

 **Note:**
-**I am in the process of revisting the data, as my estimates are well far off.
-More important than absolute numbers, emphasis should be put on understanding trends and rates of change.**
+**More important than absolute numbers, emphasis should be put on understanding trends and rates of change.
+Some fundamental approximates were made, given the lack of information (e.g. flowcell utilization, academic discount packages, ... **

 <br><br>